mattruma/Microsoft-Access-to-Power-Platform-Migration-Lab/Lab 2/Database-Table-CarTable.md

 ## Fields

-List of fields in the table.
+The fields that make up this table.

 ```mermaid
 erDiagram